 Unlawful Possession of a Firearm

 Carrying a firearm without a license under Florida law is a first-degree misdemeanor.
-A first conviction for this crime is punishable by up to one year in jail and a $1,000 fine.
+According to our Fort Lauderdale criminal defense attorney, first conviction for this crime is punishable by up to one year in jail and a $1,000 fine.

 Carrying a Concealed Firearm Without a Permit